AndanTeknomedia/wingp/README.md

 - Click on menu VHosts &raquo; Add VHost
 - Enter parameter.
 The host name (i.e. the domain name) must be unique and consts of alphanumeric character only, plus the `-` and `.`
 - Browse for root directory where the host's file will be located.
+Please use folder inside `.\vhosts` to avoid issues with PHP.

 <img src="https://github.com/AndanTeknomedia/wingp/blob/main/screenshots/2024-10-01-14_13_50-Browse-For-Folder.png?raw=true">